 Setting garden goals is very important to the success of your garden.
 My first year I simply planned crops but had no specific end results in mind.
-It was a learning year, but now that I’m in my fourth year, I’ve realized setting specific goals ensure you plant enough of what you need and not too much of what you don’t.
+It was a learning year, but now I’ve realized setting specific goals ensures you plant enough of what you need and not too much of what you don’t.

 Here are two basic guidelines to setting your garden goals:

 Set Goals with the End Result in Mind

 Don’t simply say, “Plant four tomato plants.”
 What does that really mean?
 Instead, get specific about your end goal.
 For example, here is one of mine:

 “Plant enough tomatoes for a full year’s supply of canned tomato products.”

 From that goal, I can determine how many plants I need, based on either prior experience or what I’ve researched online.

 - Plant enough cucumbers to make relish and pickles

 - Plant enough squash to eat fresh all summer

 - Grow the three herbs I use the most in my kitchen.”